MicrosoftDocs/PowerShell-Docs/gallery/getting-started.md

 ### Deploy

-To deploy a package from the PowerShell Gallery to Azure Automation, click **Deploy to Azure Automation** on the package details page.
-You will be redirected to the Azure Management Portal where you sign in by using your Azure account credentials.
-Note that deploying packages with dependencies will deploy all the dependencies to Azure Automation.
+To deploy a package from the PowerShell Gallery to Azure Automation, click **Azure Automation**, then click **Deploy to Azure Automation** on the package details page.
+You are redirected to the Azure Management Portal where you sign in by using your Azure account credentials.
+Note that deploying packages with dependencies deploys all the dependencies to Azure Automation.
 The 'Deploy to Azure Automation' button can be disabled by adding the **AzureAutomationNotSupported** tag to your package metadata.

 To learn more about Azure Automation, see the [Azure Automation](/azure/automation) documentation.